 - Alliterative Name: Kris Kelvin.

 - Driven to Suicide: Gibarian and the original Rheya.
 The second replica of Rheya also tries to kill herself, by drinking liquid oxygen, when she learns what she is, but she survives due to her healing factor.
 Eventually, Sartorius and Snow destroy her with a device that disrupts her sub-atomic structure at her request.

-- Eldritch Abomination: One possible interpretation of the planet, though it's important to note that we can't know if it is malicious or simply so alien in its workings that it becomes terrifying.
+- Eldritch Abomination: One possible interpretation of the planet.
+In a true Lovecraftian fashion, we can't know if it is malicious or simply so alien in its workings that it becomes terrifying.
 It's sentient, but its thoughts and motives are beyond comprehension, as are its physics: somehow, it can affect the workings of the universe on an astronomical scale, but no one knows how.
+And the planet itself, in turn, seems to have problems understanding humanity.
 At the time of the novel, humanity has been studying Solaris for a century with barely any progress, and many attempts to communicate directly with Solaris have... unpleasant results.

 - Expospeak: The "Kelvin reads a book" scenes.

 - Fictional Field of Science: "Solaristics", the study of the titular planet.
 Kelvin even gives a description of the different theories within solaristics.

 - Genius Loci: The planet.

 - God Is Inept: At the end, Kelvin theorizes about a god "whose imperfection represents his essential characteristic: a god limited in his omniscience and power, fallible, incapable of foreseeing the consequences of his acts, and creating things that lead to horror."
 Snow suggests that the ocean might be the first phase of such a god.

 - Healing Factor: The visitors have it; it's impossible to kill them, their wounds heal in moments.